 Follow the directions to 31165 SE Jackknife Rd in Eagle Creek, this will take you directly to the member’s milk shed located in front of our Blue shop on the road.
 If you are in front of a gate with a long driveway heading up to a house, look to your left.
 Parking at the milkshed is limited, but multiple cars can fit.
 Please feel free to pull all the way into the parking area to leave room for others to park.

-For weekly milkshare holders, on your designated pick up day, a whiteboard will be posted on the wall by the reserved milkshare fridge.
+For weekly milkshare holders, on your designated pick-up day, a whiteboard will be posted on the wall by the reserved milkshare fridge.
 This list will indicate the shelf your milk is on and the designated quantity and lid color assigned for the week.
 Due to the number of weekly Milkshare requests, we will not be able to accommodate biweekly requests.
-We cap our milk sales at 15-17 gallons per day in order to ensure that I have an adequate supply for all my other products.
-In addition, during calving season, we will be limited on some dairy products due to drying off cows two months before calving.
+We cap our milk sales at 18 gallons per day to ensure we have an adequate supply for all other products.
+In addition, during calving season, we will be limited on some dairy products due to drying off cows two months prior to calving.

-When paying through Venmo, you will need to use the “Venmo friends and family” which refers to standard peer-to-peer transactions on the Venmo app, these transactions are then free when funded by a linked bank account, debit card, or Venmo balance.
+When paying through Venmo, you will need to use the “Venmo friends and family” which refers to standard peer-to-peer transactions on the Venmo app, these transactions are free when funded by a linked bank account, debit card, or Venmo balance.
 To ensure a payment is treated as “friends and family,” make sure you do not have the “goods and services” toggle turned on, as this will charge a service fee to the vendor.
+Don’t have Venmo? – Here is a link on how to create your account.

 Please know that tours cannot be accommodated upon demand.
 On top of farming full-time, we also have full-time jobs, but teaching and promoting local food sourcing, sustainability, and community involvement is our guiding mission.